 10 Controversial Newfoundland Questions That Will Always Have More Than One Answer

-Most of the time we will turn to fellow Newfoundland owners looking for answers and sometimes we get more than we bargained for.
+Most of the time, we will turn to fellow Newfoundland owners looking for a simple answer to our question but sometimes, when we do this in a public group or social media post, we get more than we bargained for.

 A lot of times it’s because these Newfoundland questions are so general and they have hundreds of possible answers.

 Here’s a list of 10 of the most easiest but also most controversial topics found in our breed:

 - How Much Food Should I Feed My Newfoundland?